mcregalado/cisco_network_documentation/cisco_collegelabs/lab5/README.md

-# Packet Tracer – Router Configuration and IP Addressing Lab
+# Laboratory 5 – Router Configuration and IP Addressing Lab

 ## Objective
 In this lab, I built a simple network with two subnets, configured a router to enable IP addressing, and verified connectivity between all devices across different network segments.